Classes: Thursdays 7pm to 8.30pm

 Obstacles that the dog will learn to negotiate in class are jumps, tunnels, a crossover, dogwalk, A-frame and even a seesaw.
 Possibly the most complex piece of agility equipment is a line of 12 poles, generally referred to as the weaves.
 The dog must enter on a specific side and slalom in and out to the end without missing a pole.

-Please note that dogs must be 12 months old to be accepted into our entry level class and handlers at least 15 years of age (unless prior arrangement has been made with the club).
+Please note that dogs must be 12 months old to be accepted into our introductory class, and handlers at least 15 years of age (unless prior arrangement has been made with the club).

 Level 2 – Mastering the equipment & handling skills